Supershift/Sushi.Mediakiwi.Module.GoogleSheetsSync/README.md

 * You can also enable only one Module, by setting _enableExportModule_, _enableViewModule_ or _enableImportModule_.
 * The **Import** module will only show up if the list has an implementation for the _ListDataReceived_ event.
 * The **Export** module will only show up if the list has the setting for _XLS export_ enabled.
-* The **View** module will only show up when a last has been exported at least once.
+* The **View** module will only show up when a list has been exported at least once.